FethiyeHelvacilar/Stack_Spin_Animaiton/README.md

 How to Use:
 Open Blender and go to the Scripting tab.

-Copy and paste the script into a new Python file.
+Copy from the Stack_Spin_Animation.py file and paste the script into a new Python file in Blender.

 Run the script to generate and animate the stacked prisms.